ina-stoyanova/in4o/README.md

 - As the usual - I love to experiment
 - I like to get my hands dirty
 - I try to understand everything myself but know it's an impossible task
-- I want guidance and feedback when I am in a more leading role
+- I want guidance and feedback from people around me
-- I use push back and alternative opinions to keep me going
+- I need problems to solve
-- I need a challenge to get into the super-proactive mode
+- I like to help people and that gives me best feeling of justice and for me it's part of being a good mentor and a leader

 # My career goals
 I've got 3.
 For good luck.
-For the next short-term. _Now's the time to say I find time concept unnecessary, but usufeul sometimes._

-- Become a senior backend software engineer /a.k.a soltion architect/
+- Specialise in DevOps, Systems administration, security and automation [DONE]
-- Specialise in DevOps, Systems administration, security and automation
+- Become a senior backend software engineer /a.k.a soltion architect/ [DONE] - comes inevitably with being a lead infrastructure engineer/devsecops lead (dependong on the project) - I end up needing to influence the architecture so that it meets good maturity and security standards.
-- Teaching kids and getitng into mentoring/helping people - I'm more flexible and ad-hoc with this one.
+- Teaching kids and getitng into mentoring/helping people - I'm more flexible and ad-hoc with this one [IN PROGRESS]

 # Thank you for reading this.
 I will keep updating it, but any suggestions or questions will be appreciated and taken onboard!